 The Blue Lagoon

 Iceland’s best-known hotspot, the Blue Lagoon geothermal spa is the perfect place to start or end your Iceland holiday.
-Gently steaming at around 37-40°C, the idyllic open-air lagoon is deservedly popular.
-Pre-booking is required.
+Gently steaming at around 37-40°C, the idyllic open-air lagoon is deservedly popular and therefore pre-booking is required.

 Imagine immersing yourself in warm, mineral-rich water from 2,000m underground, soaking in minerals as well as the stunning rugged scenery all around.
 Total bliss!
 Wading into the languid waters, you can scoop up silica mud for a rejuvenating face mask, or order a healthy smoothie from the swim-up bar.
 The Blue Lagoon is easily big enough for you to find your own quiet space for total relaxation, and there are various spa treatments available as well.